TalkTalk's cyber attack piles on the pressure on financial targets

 The hack is likely to compound what was already growing troubles at the firm, founded 12 years ago to target the budget market as a wholesale fixed line phone services subsidiary of mobile phone retailer Carphone Warehouse and demerged in 2010 after a series of acquisitions.

-Two years later it launched TalkTalk Mobile as a virtual operator and also moved into pay-TV to better compete with BT (BT.L), Sky (SKYB.L) and Virgin Media (LBTYA.O) but has had to increase prices along with the rest of the market as the so-called ‘quad-play’ market develops.
+Two years later it launched TalkTalk Mobile as a virtual operator and also moved into pay-TV to better compete with BT , Sky and Virgin Media but has had to increase prices along with the rest of the market as the so-called ‘quad-play’ market develops.

 In a bid to reassure investors that it can continue to compete it has also set itself two challenging targets to be achieved by the full-year 2017 - improving its core earnings margin to 25 percent from the 13.6 percent it recorded in the last financial year ended March 2015 and growing its annual revenues on a compound basis by 5 percent.